Handsworth, West Midlands: Education

 Among education providers is the Rookery School, a 100-year-old mixed state primary school, still housed largely in its original buildings.
+The school has 456 pupils on roll.
 These were opened in 1899 to the designs of the architect Edward Holmes.

 Secondary schools include Handsworth Wood Girls' Academy, Holyhead School, St John Wall Catholic School, also, selective state schools such as King Edward VI Handsworth Grammar School for Boys and King Edward VI Handsworth School (girls).